DeGilmour/React-Flask/README.md

 Starting the backend:

-Inside the React-Flask folder, using a bash terminal, run:
+Inside the React-Flask folder, create a virtual enviroment.

-cd venv/Scripts
+Run it, and run the following command:

-activate
+pip install -r requirements.txt

 Go back to the React-Flask folder.
 In the config.py file,